modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ### Adding a New Blog Post

 Okay - go ahead and create a new Resource, and set it's Template to 'BlogPostTemplate'.
 Then you can start writing your post.
-You can specify in the 'introtext' field the excerpt for the blog post, and then write the full body in the content field.
+You can specify in the 'introtext' field the excerpt for the blog post, and then write the full body in the 'content' field.

 And finally, when you're done, make sure to specify the tags for your post in your newly created 'tags' TV!